yogeshnikam671/j2dc/README.md

 ## Misc

 1. This tool does not understand `Double` or `Float` data types.
 It will always consider any number as `Int`.
-   So in this case, you will have to manually change the data types of those fields.
+   So in a case where you require the data type to be one of those, you will have to manually change the data types of those fields.
+2. You can pass multiple flags at once : `j2dc -i -n -j`

 # Roadmap